Boris Johnson slams Ulez expansion he set up as mayor - ExBulletin

 Boris Johnson slams Ulez expansion he set up as mayor

-Oris Johnson attacked Sadiq Khan and his reckless plans to expand London’s Ultra Low Emission Zone (Ulez) in his latest Daily Mail column.
+Boris Johnson attacked Sadik Khan and his reckless plans to expand London’s Ultra-Low Emission Zone (Ulez) in his latest Daily Mail column.

-The former prime minister, who proposed the original Ulez plan when he was mayor of London, has slammed Mr Khan’s plans to expand it to cover most of Greater London on August 29 as insane and so patently wrong and unnecessary.
+the old Prime Ministerwho proposed the original Ulez scheme when he was mayor of London, has qualified Mr Khans of his intention to expand it to cover most of Greater London August 29 as nonsense and so patently false and unnecessary.

-Drivers of older petrol or diesel cars must pay Transport for London (TfL) 12.50 for each day they drive through or travel through the Ulez area in an effort to improve air quality.
+Drivers of older petrol or diesel cars must pay Transport for London (TfL) 12.50 for each day they cross or move into the Ulez area for the purpose of improving air quality.

 On Friday, Labor leader Sir Keir Starmer backed Mr Khan on his expansion proposal, telling LBC: I accept that the mayor has no choice but to go ahead with because of the legal obligation incumbent upon him.